yinleung/FSGDM/README.md

-# FSGDM
+# Frequency Stochastic Gradient Descent with Momentum

-**FSGDM** (Frequency Stochastic Gradient Descent with Momentum) is an optimizer implemented in PyTorch that dynamically adjusts the momentum filtering characteristics using an empirically effective dynamic magnitude response.
+This repository contains the official PyTorch implementation of **FSGDM** (Frequency Stochastic Gradient Descent with Momentum), an optimizer that dynamically adjusts the momentum filtering characteristics using an empirically effective dynamic magnitude response.

 Paper: [On the Performance Analysis of Momentum Method: A Frequency Domain Perspective](https://openreview.net/forum?id=tznvtmSEiN)

-Authors: Xianliang Li*, Jun Luo*, Zhiwei Zheng*, Hanxiao Wang, Li Luo, Lingkun Wen, Linlong Wu, Sheng Xu

-This repository contains the official PyTorch implementation of FSGDM.

 ---

-## Usage
+## How to use

 Install torch and run